 Beyond hops, malt, yeast and water

 Germany is a proud beer country.
 Production and consumption have a long tradition here, which is reflected, for example, in the often-cited purity law.
-But beyond these regulations, a field of interesting beer drinks has developed.
+But beyond these regulations, a field of interesting beer beverages has developed, such as fruit beer.
 As good as the purity law sounds, it not only ensures quality, but also severely restricts the spectrum of beer drinks.
 Why should a beer to which other ingredients are added be worse per se?

 We have developed“bitter sweet“.
 Unfortunately, there is no word known to us in German that so unites the supposed contrast of sweet and bitter.
 Because it is more than just the composition of two tastes or words in one word.
 It’s about love and pain, as countless songs sing about in bittersweet harmonies.

 Since music is such an important source of inspiration for us in our work at the Innovation Lab, we would like to take this opportunity to mention our unique MILK.
 Spotify Playlist.
 A list of collected works that all have one thing in common: taste not only in music, but even in the title of the song, album or the name of the performers.
 Enjoy this feast for the ears!

 But now back to the topic: fruit beer!
 A little sweet and a little bitter.